blue-build/modules/modules/initramfs/README.md

 # `initramfs`

 :::caution
-Only Fedora 41+ images support this module.
+This module is only supported for Fedora 41+ images.
 :::

 The `initramfs` module is used to regenerate initramfs, needed for some boot modifications to apply.